 Articles have been sourced from many places and attributed accordingly.
-It is the intention of www.chefstricks.info to inform viewers sufficiently for them to make an educated purchase of the books promoted on the site.
-It is not our intention to provide specific advice, but to sell books and provide information that may benefit society generally.
+It is the intention of https://chefstricks.info to inform viewers sufficiently for them to make an educated purchase of the products promoted on the site.

 Photographs are sourced from ‘Royalty free’ or ‘Open Commons’ sources in good faith.
 If you hold copyright to these, please advise and we will immediately remove them.

 Articles containing photographs have had the photographs removed to avoid any possible breach of copyright.

 Notwithstanding the provisions of sections 17 U.S.C. § 106 and 17 U.S.C. § 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
 In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include:

 - the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;

 - the nature of the copyrighted work;

 - the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and